jtlilay001/BusinessAnalysisScrape/README.md

 ```

 # Fitness Center Scraping #
+We're going to start off by first building a web scraper that scrapes one page.
+After getting familiar, we are going to scrape multiple pages.
+The website that we're using is yellowpagecity.
+It's important to note that not all websites will allow you to scrape their websites and that you need to make sure that the website allows you to scrape.
+This means reading the sites terms and conditions.

 ##### Creating Project #####

 In order to create the webscraping project, you need to use the scrapy command-line tool.
 In the command line, the following command is used